Above shows what this house might look like when reconstructed and faced with cedar shakes.

-“Patrick and Elizabeth Corbett, emigrated from Ireland in 1818 and settled in Golbourn Township, now Nepean, Ontario.
+“Patrick and Elizabeth Corbett emigrated from Ireland in 1818 and settled in Golbourn Township, now Nepean, Ontario.
 In 1842, John purchased 100 acres in McGillvary Township (now Middlesex).

 When John’s oldest son married in 1874, he took over the family farm and purchased a sawmill at New York (later named Corbett) and moved there.

 John built this house shortly afterward with logs cut from the site and milled into 4″ thick slabs at his sawmill.
-The planks were laid horizontally and held in place by 8-inch wooded dowels with the corners dovetailed as in log construction.
+The logs were laid horizontally and held in place by 8-inch wooded dowels with the corners dovetailed as in log construction.

 The house stood on that site until 1958 when it was carefully dismantled and moved to its recent location.”